todsul/chat-nodejs/README.md

 $ cd /var/www/flightfox

 Then start naught:
-$ sudo NODE_ENV=staging naught start --cwd ./releases/LATEST_RELEASE_DIR/bin/ www
+$ sudo NODE_ENV=prod naught start --cwd ./releases/LATEST_RELEASE_DIR/bin/ www

 Replace LATEST_RELEASE_DIR for the name of the dir with the latest release.
-For further deployments, gulp staging_deploy command will take care of updating naught for the latest code.
+For further deployments, gulp deploy command will take care of updating naught for the latest code.